nsarathc/nscperfin/_posts/2021-09-19-how-to-download-a-file.md

 layout: post
 description: With a 3 line of code, that is!
 categories: [python, howto]
-title: "How to download a file?"
+title: "How do I download a file using python?"
 published: true
 comments: true
 ---